 - No credit will be offered for travel abroad that is primarily for site seeing, recreation, or pleasure.

 - 45-48 contact hours must be held in a 3-hour regular or summer session course.
 Trip orientation must not be included as part of the contact hours.

 - Each course must have learning outcomes equivalent to a traditionally delivered course.

-- Keep in mind that pre- and post-travel sessions and on-site sessions that are NOT orientation may be counted toward the contact hours
+- Keep in mind that pre- and post-travel sessions and on-site sessions that are not orientation may be counted toward the contact hours.

-Consult with the chair of your department to determine when the class will be offered:
+If offering credit, consult with the chair of your department to determine when the class will be offered:

 - Try to be as specific as possible.

 - Factor course materials into the cost of the trip.